 Each of these air conditioned bedrooms faces the garden and is fitted with parquet floors and furnished with a king-size bed, oriental rugs, lovingly-collected antiques, classic artwork, colourful antique wall panels, artefacts and local textiles, complemented by fresh flowers galore.
 Three of the bathrooms are equipped with oversized circular or sunken terrazzo soaking tubs, all have standing monsoon showers, four extend into the open-air, and all are exceedingly romantic.
 The outsides of the buildings are clad with random rock limestone and hand-carved stone murals, and this is a feature that continues within the bathrooms.
 The cosy air-conditioned media room offers sofas, a TV/DVD player, a desk and a library of books and movies, and attaches to a bathroom.
 Finally, the upstairs lounge enjoys stunning sea views and is furnished with comfortable chairs and a huge daybed set around coffee tables before a TV/DVD player.
-This upstairs lounge may also be converted as another extra bedroom at a small fee.

 At the river’s edge, a short stroll from the main house, is a private and romantic two-bedroom teak guesthouse with plunge pool.
 The king and twin bedrooms here are equally sized and share a bathroom huge circular bathtub and monsoon shower.
 Sofas in the spacious lounge face a 42-inch TV, DVD player and music system, and on three sides sliding doors open onto a veranda furnished with rattan chairs.
 Beyond, is an alfresco dining table for six.